Climate protection in old age: sustainable income for senior citizens in Vietnam

 City, water, AI: Creative visions of the future for sustainable urbanity

 Project: Currents of Imagination.
-Co-Creating Urban Water Futures Through AI, Art, and Transdisciplinary Collaboration (Dr Hilke Marit Berger (Hilke Marit Berger is to be directly appointed to a W2 professorship in the Department of Philosophy (Institute of Liberal Arts & Sciences) in the Faculty of Humanities at the University of Hamburg and will strengthen internal and inter-faculty cooperation in the field of AI research with a creative and artistic focus.); Tina Lorenz, Centre for Art and Media, Karlsruhe; approx. 1.9 million euros)
+Co-Creating Urban Water Futures Through AI, Art, and Transdisciplinary Collaboration (Prof. Dr Hilke Marit Berger, University of Hamburg; Tina Lorenz, Centre for Art and Media, Karlsruhe; approx. 1.9 million euros)

 All details about the 'Change!
 Fellowships' funding initiative.